HEP-PBSP/colibri/colibri/doc/sphinx/source/index.rst

 Colibri
 =======
-Colibri is an adaptable, open source platform for flexible Parton Distribution Function (PDF) fitting.
+Colibri is an adaptable, open-source platform for flexible Parton Distribution Function (PDF) fitting.
 It is a reportengine app that performs PDF fits with any given parametrisation.